-NS-German passport issued to “Telegraph Inspector” with visa to France.
+NS-German passport issued to a “Telegraph Inspector” with visa to France.
+German Passport 1937 Koenigsberg

-Special here is this passport was issued in Königsberg which was then East-Prussia.
-Not often you find old German passports from this area and especially not in such a great condition.
+Special here is this passport was issued in Königsberg, which was then East Prussia.
+Rarely do you find old German passports from this area and especially not in such a great condition.

 At any point in time during the Soviet era, there would be at least 100,000 troops stationed in Kaliningrad (though there are some estimates that run up to 300,000).
 Therefore, the population of the city was fluid and almost always temporary.
-Many military officers and their families would refer to the Kaliningrad Oblast as “the West”.
+Many military officers and their families would refer to the Kaliningrad Oblast as “the West.”
 The Soviet Union also kept nuclear weapons for use in case a war occurred.
 German Passport 1937 Koenigsberg

 I was often for work in Gdansk (Danzig), Poland, and from there, it is not so far to Kaliningrad, the former Königsberg.
 Kaliningrad is a special zone, and you need, of course, a visa to go there.
 Unfortunately, I never did it during my time in Gdansk, but who knows the future.
 I recently went to Helsinki and St.Petersburg, Russia is also just a few hours’ drives away.
 Well, maybe next time?
 However, Helsinki was awesome, and the sunset was not before 10 pm.